Princeton-CDH/pemm-scripts/README.md

 yarn build && yarn push # or npm run build && npm run push
 ```

-Ff you open the newly created Google Sheet from your Drive, you should now
+If you open the newly created Google Sheet from your Drive, you should now
 see the project's custom menu appear after a short delay. running commands for
 the first time may prompt you to authenticate with google.